aegntic/prompt-fail/README.md

 ## Acknowledgements

 - Inspired by the creative chaos of AI misunderstandings
-- Built with a love for both the capabilities and limitations of AI systems
+- Built with a love for both the capabilities and limitations of AI systems and the lols